rnd195/marp-community-themes/README.md

+01-07-2022 Work in progress.
+I will post about the project to the Marp discussion forum once everything's ready.

 # Marp Community Themes

 This is a community-maintained theme gallery for [Marp](https://marp.app/).
 For more information about how to create themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).